knozdogan/WebTestAutomation/README.md

 ## Continuous Integration (CI)
 This project uses GitHub Actions for CI.
 The following workflows are defined:
 - **Playwright Tests:** Runs UI and API tests on push or pull request to the main branch.
+[Latest Allure Report](https://knozdogan.github.io/WebTestAutomation/)
 - **Performance Tests:** Runs Locust performance tests on push or pull request to the main branch.
 These workflows are triggered on push and pull request events to ensure that all tests are run automatically.